Badass Horror Movies Streaming For Free For A Fun Saturday Night, Including The Director’s Cut Of ‘Nightbreed’

 “Aaron Boone (Craig Sheffer) is haunted by terrifying nightmares of a city of monsters.
 He goes to see a psychiatrist, Dr. Decker (David Cronenberg), for help.
 But what Boone doesn’t know is that Decker is really a serial killer.
 Decker frames Boone to take the fall for his murders, and Boone is killed by the police.
 But Boone is brought back to life by the monsters of his dreams, the Nightbreed, who in turn join Boone in his quest to stop Decker from killing again.”

-Because of the studio re-cutting this 1990 feature to resemble a slasher, which it wasn’t, the original version of Nightbreed was a hot mess.
+Because of the studio re-cutting this 1990 feature to resemble a slasher film, which it wasn’t, the original version of Nightbreed was a hot mess.
 Aside from the spellbinding monsters found in the Midian realm, everything else about the original was poorly revealed or disjointed.
 The Cabal cut, named after the Barker novel the film is inspired by, was later released, but it was way too long for most audiences.
 Finally, just a few years ago, the director’s cut was released, and both horror fans and critics alike consider this coherent film the definitive version.

 Take a look at the trailer to get a taste of why this has become a cult classic.
-(Warning: The video below contains some violence and graphic images.)
+Warning: The video below contains some violence and graphic images.

 Bad Taste

-Before Peter Jackson dazzled millions of fans by bringing Middle-earth to life, he disgusted audiences with one of the most irreverent horror movies from the late ’80s.
-Bad Taste is about a group of extraterrestrial fast-food franchise owners who land on earth to pick up more supplies, human flesh.
+Before Peter Jackson dazzled millions of fans by bringing Middle-Earth to life, he disgusted audiences with one of the most irreverent horror movies from the late ’80s.
+Bad Taste is about a group of extraterrestrial fast-food franchise owners who land on earth to pick up more supplies: human flesh.

 Acting, producing, and starring in this cult classic, Jackson does it all in this satirical low-budget horror-comedy.
 With over-the-top gore, tons of nostalgia, ridiculous gross-out visuals, and numerous laugh-out-loud moments, Bad Taste is one of the most entertaining horror movies streaming for free.